-But I did stop accruing debt.
+Luckily I did stop accruing debt.
 Living on credit cards was out, and we signed up with an agency that negotiated the debt we had down to a reasonable price we could afford every month.
 This is how we began our journey of getting out of debt.

 Keep in mind, you can negotiate your debt, but I liked the idea of having someone there to hold me accountable.
-The company made sure my accounts were closed, and in two short years, all of our consumer debt was gone.
+The company made sure my accounts were closed, and in 2 short years, all of our consumer debt was gone.
 It was a huge relief.

-So if you are seriously considering becoming a modern-day homesteader, even if you can’t get completely out of debt before you jump in, you can stop living beyond your means.
+If you are seriously considering becoming a modern-day homesteader, even if you can’t get completely out of debt before you jump in, you can stop living beyond your means.
 Living within your means is probably the biggest concept to homesteading.

 2. Create a Plan to Get Out of Debt

 As I mentioned above, if you are currently in debt (whether it be a lot or a little) you need a plan to get out of debt.

 Beyond the fact that we had consumer debt, my husband’s job provided an unstable income.
 We never knew what his paycheck was going to be until it arrived.
 This created an extra challenge, but one I am very thankful for.